JayaswalPrateek/MyCSnotesForME/DStr.md

 				- ![adjacency matrix of a graph](https://raw.githubusercontent.com/JayaswalPrateek/MyCSnotesForME/main/Attachments/Screenshot%20from%202023-01-25%2014-39-31.png)
 				- to find adjacent nodes we do a linear search on the vertex list and then do a linear search on the row of adjacency matrix corresponding to the index in vertex list
 				- so it is O(V+V) = O(2V) = O(V)
+				- to find if 2 nodes are connected or not we can pass their indices i and j we just need to find the value of `A[i][j]` in the Adjacency matrix and see if it is 0 or 1
+				- so its a O(1)
+					- if the names are given then we need to do a linear search on the vertex list making it O(V)
+						- this can be avoided by using hashmap so it will always be O(1)
+				- for weighted graphs:
+					-